 |Items||First Year Shopping List - Pottermore Fandom||https://pottermore.fandom.com/wiki/Shopping_List|

 Budget won’t stretch to a Hogwarts education?
 At Oxbridge, we can’t help you become a witch or wizard, but our affordable distance learning courses can give you the skills to pursue an exciting new career – and that’s magic in its own right.
-For more information or our complete course selection, visit the homepage or call us on 0121 630 3000.
+For more information or our complete course selection, browse our courses or call us on 0121 630 3000.